 To install, simply unscrew your rubber insert and replace it with our metal one.
 Comes with low profile locking nut so you can center the shift pattern graphic on your knob.
 Installs in minutes and rewards you with a lifetime of tactile shifting bliss!

-You can order by clicking the add to cart buttons below.
-Purchase the insert alone for your knob ($19.95) or order a new knob with the metal insert pre-loaded ($39.95).
+You can order by clicking here.
+Purchase the insert alone for your knob ($19.95) or order a new knob with the metal insert ($39.95).
 Note-all reproduction shift knobs are sold with the original type of rubber insert.
 Ours are the only ones sold with a metal alternative.